 This post may contain affiliate links.
 Please read our disclosure policy.

-Unlike traditional oven-roasting methods like our herb butter roast turkey, the slow cooker traps moisture.
-This creates a constant steam bath that breaks down connective tissue and guarantees juicy meat without the need for a messy 24 hour brine.
+Unlike traditional oven-roasting methods like herb butter roast turkey, the slow cooker traps moisture.
+This creates a constant steam bath that breaks down connective tissue and guarantees juicy meat without the need for a messy 24-hour brine.

 Slow cookers usually imply soggy skin.
-By transferring the bird to the oven for a quick high heat broil at the end, we achieve that signature golden crackling you love on our one pan herb roasted turkey, but with significantly less monitoring.
+By transferring the bird to the oven for a quick high-heat broil at the end, we achieve that signature golden crackling like the one in the one pan herb roasted turkey, but with significantly less monitoring.

 I use a double application method for the herb butter.
 Once to infuse and once to crisp.
 It’s the same flavor packing technique we use in my simple crispy roast chicken recipe, ensuring the garlic and herbs penetrate deep into the meat while caramelizing the outside.